-- Distractions such as phone calls, reading, text messaging, or listening to radio.
+- Distractions such as phone calls, reading, text messaging, or listening to the radio.

-The UK Government Road Accidents and Safety Statistics site suggests that the above driving conditions cause a significant amount of fatal road accidents.
-Whatever may be the cause of a fatal road accident, close family members of the deceased will often be left with a confusing and terrible situation.
+The UK Government Road Accidents and Safety Statistics site suggests that the above driving conditions cause many fatal road accidents.
+Whatever the cause of a fatal road accident, close family members of the deceased will often be left with a confusing and terrible situation.
 They may also be owed compensation.
-Our law firm is available to provide legal and psychological support to such families in distress, helping you make a legal claim at a difficult time.
+Our law firm is available to provide legal and psychological support to such families in distress, helping you to make a car accident death compensation claim at a difficult time.

 A case of a fatal road accident at work may occur when a particular employee of an organisation or company dies in a road accident while on duty.
 A travelling employee, a hospital doctor, a postman, and many other employees routinely travel on the road to complete their work.
 When a person dies in a fatal road accident while on duty, the case may be registered as a fatal road accident while at work.

 When dealing with fatal car accident claims, it is often important to assess where the accident took place.
-Determining whether the road was a public road or a private road can have some bearing on the case.
-For example, if the accident was caused by an issue with the road – for example, a damaged surface which caused the vehicle to spin and crash – then the liability for any compensation might rest with the owner and operator of the road.
+Determining whether the road was a public road or a private road can bear on the case.
+For example, if an issue caused the accident with the road – for example, a damaged surface causing the vehicle to spin and crash – then the liability for any compensation might rest with the owner and operator of the road.
 In the case of public roads, this will likely be the government or the local council.

 If you wish to make a legal claim against the operator of a public road, you may struggle to deal with the administrative side of the process.
-Claiming compensation from the council or local government will need to follow a certain protocol and finding the right information on this (as a member of the public) can be difficult.
+Claiming compensation from the council or local government will need to follow a certain protocol.
+Finding the right information on this (as a member of the public) can be difficult.
 This is why we advise clients of the benefits of working with legal professionals.
-Contacting our team, for example, can dramatically reduce the difficulty of filing such a claim.
+Contacting our team, for example, can dramatically reduce the difficulty of filing a car accident death compensation claim.